therlaup/UOHI-HPC/README.md

 ## Access

 Access to the cluster is managed by UOHI IT department using users `ottawaheart` credentials.
-Users must be added to the appropriate workgroups in order to gain access to the cluster.
+Users must be added to the appropriate workgroup in order to gain access to the cluster.
 This can be requested from the administrator.

 The access node is open for SSH login from within the UOHI network or using VPN access.